 The crew does main line cleaning (jetting), television inspection and repairs, inventorying existing sewer mains and all new sewer main installed on the city system.
-The staff is developing a GIS database of the system and will be responsible for maintaining information on the system and new additions.
-On average this division cleans 566,314 feet of sewer main and does root removal on 27,000 feet of main in summer months.
+The staff has developed a GIS database of the system and will be responsible for maintaining information on the system and new additions.
+On average this division cleans 566,314 feet of sewer main and does root removal on 27,000 feet of main.

 How to Report a Sewer Problem

 The Wastewater Utility Division recognized the value of preventative maintenance to keep wastewater costs down, minimize the need for emergency repairs, and effectively maintain the wastewater system infrastructure.
 We suggest that if there is a sewer problem in your line, you contact the plumber or sewer contractor of your choice.
 If you feel that the problem could be in the City’s main, please call 457-8567 M-F 8:00 a.m. to 5:00 p.m.; after hours please call the non-emergency number at the police dispatch (HPD) at 442-3233.